 Welcome to the Boston University Internal Medicine Residency Program at Boston Medical Center!
-I am thrilled that you are interested in our program and hope the information you find within this site will help you start to paint a picture of what this training program has to offer.
+I am thrilled that you are interested in our program and hope the information you find here will help you begin to understand what our program has to offer.

-Every story has to have its beginning, and ours starts with very deep roots in the history of Boston City Hospital and the communities within Boston we have served for nearly 150 years.
-Our program has a rich tradition of training well-rounded physicians who are able to think critically, act collaboratively and thrive in a challenging, fast-paced environment.
-We take pride in reflecting the long-standing social mission of Boston Medical Center — to serve the people of this city with the most exceptional care, without exception.
+We have a rich tradition of training well-rounded physicians who are able to think critically, act collaboratively, and thrive in a challenging, fast-paced environment.
+Our motto, “Excellent patient care.
+Learn every day.
+Teach every day.
+Have fun,” encompasses the goals we strive for within our program.
+We are proud to advance the long-standing social mission of Boston Medical Center — to serve the people of this city with the most exceptional care, without exception.

-In leading a residency program, it is important to understand that every resident has unique interests and career goals, and we have developed our training program to meet as many of these specifications as possible.
-By implementing innovative training models, we are able to stay ahead of the curve in the ever-changing world of medical education.
-Over the last three years, we have developed an integrated 3+1 scheduling model, which has created an outstanding inpatient experience for the residents while at the same time, providing broad exposure to both continuity clinic and ambulatory subspecialty medicine.
-Branching off of the success of our longstanding Primary Care Training Program track, five new pathways will be available for residents to elect into beginning in July 2013.
-Pathway options under development include Global Health, Urban Health, HIV Care, Medical Educator, and Patient Safety/Quality Improvement.
-We also utilize the wealth of knowledge in our department’s faculty, creating specific mentorship experiences and offering residents the opportunity to develop and participate in research tailored to their long-term career goals.
+We recognize that every resident has unique interests and career goals, and our training program enables residents to individualize their learning experience within the parameters stipulated by the ACGME.
+Through implementing innovative training models, we are able to stay ahead of the curve in the ever-changing world of medical education.
+For over a decade, we have used an integrated 3+1 scheduling model, which has created a focused inpatient experience for the residents, while providing broad exposure to both continuity clinic and ambulatory subspecialty medicine.
+Residents can engage in specialty based continuity clinics or specific continuity clinics such as our refugee clinic.
+Our longstanding Primary Care Training Program track trains future primary care doctors to care for urban underserved patient populations.
+In their second year, regardless of their track, all residents can apply to participate in one of six individualized pathways: Health Equity; HIV Medicine; Medical Educator; Patient Safety/Quality Improvement; Clinical Informatics; and the Framingham Heart Study.
+We also utilize the wealth of knowledge in our department’s faculty, creating specific mentorship experiences and giving residents the opportunity to develop research projects tailored to their long-term career goals.